Fleas are still biting and causing considerable concern for dog and cat owners everywhere.

 Fleas in carpet

 The single most important factor for getting rid of fleas is preparation.
-The more prepared your home or business is for treatment, the more successful the treatment will be.
+While natural flea repellents are an option, the more prepared your home or business is for treatment, the more successful the treatment will be.
 This will require vigilance and patience and some elbow grease.

 - Vacuum prior to treatment and for up to two weeks following treatment.
 This will help to remove fleas and stimulate the pupa into coming out of their protective casing and onto the treated surfaces where they will be killed by the treatment.